 What the Police Must Prove

-To find you guilty of Obscene Exposure, the police must prove beyond a reasonable doubt that:
+To find a person guilty of obscene exposure, the police must prove beyond a reasonable doubt that:

-- You exposed the genital area of your body
+- They exposed the genital area of their body

-- You did so in a public place or within view of a public place.
+- They did so in a public place or within view of a public place.

 What is Obscene Exposure?

 Generally speaking, something is obscene if it is offensive based on the contemporary standards of society.

 Which Court Will Hear the Matter?

 The offence of Obscene Exposure is a summary offence, meaning that it can only be dealt with in the Magistrates’ Court.

 Our client was charged with sexual exposure with Victoria Police alleging that he had intentionally exposed himself to a female unknown to him at the time.
 It was alleged that our client did so while making derogatory comments toward the woman.